 MASTER META TITLES AND META DESCRIPTIONS

 When it comes to writing these elements, keep in mind that you are given a limited amount of space and should use it wisely.
 Your title should be short, appealing and can go up to 55-60 characters, space included.
 If you use more characters than you’re supposed to, Google will truncate your title, and you don’t want that.
-Once again, try to understand what your potential visitors might be searching for, as this can help you write the perfect title.
+Try to understand what your potential visitors might be searching for, as this can help you write the perfect title.
 Having a title, or a part of it, match a person’s query, will result in Google placing your site higher and bolding the matching words.

 THE ART OF LINK BUILDING